 VANGUARD AWARDS BANQUET

-The Vanguard Awards Banquet will be held the evening of May 3rd at the Harbor Center in Slidell from 6:00-9:00 PM.
+The Vanguard Awards Banquet will be held the evening of September 27th at the Harbor Center in Slidell from 6:00-9:00 PM.
 Recipients will be listed on this page soon.
 Tickets for conference attendees will be available through the registration process.
-Non-attendees will be able to purchase tickets online on this page starting February 24, 2021.
+Non-attendees will be able to purchase tickets online on this page by the opening of conference registration this summer.

 Vanguard Award Recipients – 2019